trickeydan/chinook/README.md

 The plan is to implement a common interface around several of these and work out which is most suitable.

+- Pub-Sub
+- Retained Messages - get data without having to ask for it from the service.
+- Last Will - work out when a services has disconnected unexpectedly, i.e badly crashed.

 ### State Update

 A state update message is published from a single service to all other services.
 It contains the latest state for that domain.